-With Malta being an EU Member State, a Maltese registered aircraft has freedom of movement within all other EU Member States.
-Enhanced by the benefits from its membership of the European Union and the Euro Zone, together with efficient tax planning opportunities, Malta has attracted a number of airlines, aircraft/aircraft engine owners and other aircraft operators to carry out and organise their aviation activities in Malta, including: aircraft financing, leasing and management of aircraft, insurance, brokerage, aircraft maintenance, classification and surveying.
+With Malta being an EU Member State, a Maltese-registered aircraft has freedom of movement within all other EU Member States.
+Moreover, enhanced by the benefits from its membership in the European Union and the Euro Zone, together with efficient tax planning opportunities, Malta has attracted several airlines, aircraft/aircraft engine owners, and other aircraft operators to carry out and organise their aviation activities in Malta, including aircraft financing, leasing and management of aircraft, insurance, brokerage, aircraft maintenance, classification and surveying.

-As part of its economic development strategy, Malta is supporting various sectors in the aviation industry including: maintenance, repair and overhaul (MRO) operations, back-office setups, R&D and the production of aircraft components.
+As part of its economic development strategy, Malta supports various aviation industry sectors, including maintenance, repair and overhaul (MRO) operations, back-office setups, R&D and the production of aircraft components.

 The Regulator in Malta

-The Civil Aviation Directorate within Transport Malta regulates all aviation activities in Malta and ensures that the Maltese air transport industry continues to be developed in a safe and efficient manner.
+The Civil Aviation Directorate within Transport Malta regulates all aviation activities in Malta.
+It ensures that the Maltese air transport industry continues to be developed safely and efficiently.

 Tax opportunities and incentives